-The Faculty provides a mechanism for Research Higher Degree candidates to apply for maintenance funding.
+The College provides a mechanism for Research Higher Degree candidates to apply for maintenance funding.
 This is in the form of a one off grant of $3,600 for PhD students and $2,400 for Masters by Research students.
 This can be used to meet any small ongoing miscellaneous costs such as printing and laboratory supplies.
 The grant is intended to be spent over the duration of the candidature and is refundable on a pro-rata basis if the candidate does not complete.
-Please contact your Supervisor/School Office for further details.
+Please contact your Supervisor/College Office for further details.

 Further information about available scholarships, terms and conditions, application processes and other scholarship matters is available from Scholarships at Flinders University.